The Burrow: For Neither Can Live While the Other Survives

 Young Tom Riddle indicated in Slughorns memory that he thought splitting the soul into seven fragments would make one stronger, as seven is the most magically powerful number.
 Thus, Dumbledore believes Voldemort created six Horcruxes to effectively divide his soul into seven pieces (since at least a portion of his soul remains in his newly-restored body).
 (On a side note, I think it is very cool that this soul-splitting explains why his appearance changed so drastically over the years from the handsome boy he once was.)

 If the soul is encased in an object to make a Horcrux, what are the six objects that house Voldemorts soul?
 Dumbledore knows of two that were definitely Horcruxes Riddles diary and Slytherins ring.
 Dumbledore indicates that Voldemort would have chosen objects of grandeur for the other Horcruxes.
 In researching Voldemorts past, young Tom is obviously consumed by his own greatness and would obviously choose objects which reflect this.
-He is fascinated by his heritage and the relationship with the other founders.
+He is fascinated by his heritage and his relationship with the other founders.
 Dumbledore suspects that objects belonging to the four founders would have a great pull for Voldemort.
 Voldemort obtained Slytherins locket and Hufflepuffs cup from Hepzibah Smith, these items are, in all likelihood, now hidden away somewhere, transformed by Voldemort into Horcruxes after particularly meaningful murders.

 These final two Horcruxes are where I think the confusion will set in.
 Dumbledore says that Voldemort appears not to have had all six Horcruxes when he traveled to Godrics Hollow to kill Harry.
 He was going to use that shining moment the moment he vanquished the one person (in his mind) the prophecy said could defeat him, which was obviously the most meaningful murder in achieving his goal of immortality (since he could then never be vanquished) to create his final Horcrux.
 Dumbledore says that Voldemort failed.
 Since Harry was not killed, Voldemort did not make his final Horcrux.
 Instead, he was defeated and left bodiless for years.
 Dumbledores theory is that Voldemort created his final Horcrux in Nagini with the murder of that poor Muggle Frank Bryce.
 Although it is inadvisable to leave your soul in something that can think and move for itself, it seems even riskier to leave it in something living because it could die (HBP, pg.
 506).
 It seems that part of the soul would die with the creature.